 The Fall Recruitment process begins in the summer prior to your second year of law school and continues on into the beginning of the fall semester.
 This recruitment process is more heavily focused on private sector employers and brings many large law firms to campus.
 However, many government employers also recruit through this process and it is important not to overlook them.
 In addition, Fall Recruitment is more than just on-campus interviews and includes resume collections and direct applications as well.

 Unlike law firms who do most of their summer hiring through Fall Recruitment, public interest organizations have many ways and times in which they interview and hire students for summer positions.
 For summer public interest positions, Fall Recruitment is just one avenue for students to apply and interview for summer public interest opportunities throughout the year.
-In addition, students should consider these options for finding summer public interest work: job postings and direct applications, attending career fairs and the WCL Externship Ffair, Spring Recruitment, and individual networking and outreach to organizations that are of interest.
-The OCPD Assistant Director, Public Interest Specialist is available to assist students with developing individualized job search strategies.
+In addition, students should consider these options for finding summer public interest work: job postings and direct applications, attending career fairs and the WCL Externship Fair, Spring Recruitment, and individual networking and outreach to organizations that are of interest.
+The OCPD Assistant Director, Public Service Careers is available to assist students with developing individualized job search strategies.

 Career Fairs & Networking